 Note: Although safety gates are a great way to keep your baby safer, it doesn’t mean that they can’t get hurt on them.
 A study from 2014 found that as many as 2,000 U.S. kids visit the emergency room for treatments resulting from injuries caused by climbing or falling through gates.

-Doesn’t it seem as if toddlers like to explore in every space you DON’T want them to be?
+Doesn’t it seem as if toddlers like to explore every space you DON’T want them to be in?
 Small children are curious creatures, and forbidden places are exciting to them.
 They love testing their boundaries.
 Doorknob covers are great for keeping little ones out of the areas you don’t want them wandering into.
 Especially places like broom closets, bathrooms, or out the front door.

-Door nob covers just spin in circles if a toddler tries to open it.
+Door nob covers just spin in circles if a toddler tries to open them.
 But adults can easily open it by squeezing it tightly and turning the knob.

 Toddlers love exploration and will open up every single drawer and cabinet in your home.
 And if there is one that isn’t locked, I assure you, they will find it!
 Use safety latches to keep household chemicals, cleaning supplies, and other hazardous things out of the reach of tiny hands.

 There are several types of safety locks that you can buy depending on how much you want to spend and how much work you want to put in.
-We use the 3M safety locks and they work great.
+We used these and they work great.
 You can install them instantly without any drilling and can uninstall them easily when you no longer need them.

 The kitchen is one of the most dangerous places in the house for a toddler.
 It wouldn’t be difficult for a tiny hand to reach up and turn on a stove the moment you are not looking.
 Stove knob covers work very much like doorknob covers and makes it impossible for a toddler to turn on.